-Fēnix Blog: Patented Drilling Technology Enables ‘No Disruption’ for High-rise Buildings
+Patented Drilling Technology Guarantees No Disruption for High-rise Buildings

-Recently we looked at the business case for a retrofit Geo-Exchange and how different financial and non-financial factors affect a company’s decision to install this type of heating and cooling system.
+Recently, Fēnix Energy reviewed the business case for a retrofit Geo-Exchange and how different financial and non-financial factors affect a company’s decision to install this type of heating and cooling system.
 One part of that business case is to consider how the actual retrofit work impacts the operation of the building and in the case of a commercial property, the building’s tenants.

-As the first Geo-Exchange retrofit of its kind in the world, the project at the Pacific Centre in Downtown Vancouver (777 Dunsmuir) was a learning experience for Fēnix Energy, not so much with the installation itself but with how to work around the particular needs of the client, in this case the owner of the Pacific Centre, Cadillac Fairview.
+As the first Geo-Exchange retrofit of its kind in the world, the project at the Pacific Centre in Downtown Vancouver (777 Dunsmuir) was a learning experience for Fēnix, not so much with the installation itself but with how to work around the particular needs of the client, in this case the owner of the Pacific Centre, Cadillac Fairview.

-“The Geo-Exchange systems we were putting in aren’t new, what was new was our installation equipment and how we did the installation,” says Hart Starr Crawford, P.Eng., LEED® AP BD+C, Project Manager at Fēnix Energy Solutions Ltd. “With this being the first retrofit of its kind, learning how to drill and not disrupt the tenants from a business perspective was new for us.
+The Geo-Exchange systems we were putting in aren’t new, what was new was our installation equipment and how we did the installation,” says Hart Starr Crawford, P.Eng., LEED® AP BD+C, Project Manager at Fēnix Energy Solutions Ltd. “With this being the first retrofit of its kind, learning how to drill and not disrupt the tenants from a business perspective was new for us.

 Traditional drilling can be, and typically is, a very messy process,” says Hart.
 “Our equipment is specifically designed for cleanliness.
-A lot of time and care went in to keeping our noise down and keeping the work area as clean as possible.”
+A lot of time and care went into keeping our noise down and ensuring the work areas were kept as clean as possible.

 Article by Vince Shuley